What is trigger finger?

 In either of these cases, the tendon has a difficult time passing through the narrow pulley and may catch as it passes through.

 Trigger finger can occur at any age and may be caused by diseases including:

 - Rheumatoid arthritis

-What are common symptoms?
+What are the common symptoms of trigger finger?

-- Nodule at base of finger
+- A bump in the palm at the base of the affected finger

-What are my treatment options?
+What are my treatment options for trigger finger?

+Nonsurgical forms of treatment may totally relieve your symptoms.
 Your custom treatment plan may include: